aframevr/aframe-site/src/faq/index.md

 The WebVR API that A-Frame is built on does not currently support traversal of domains within virtual reality.
 Due to restrictions in the underlying requestFullScreen API that the WebVR API is built on, the browser drops out of VR display mode when leaving one domain for another.
 There are plans to resolve this shortcoming with a new version of the WebVR API.
 When that happens A-Frame will be updated to support link traversal in VR.
 In the interim, developers are encouraged to design experience as self-contained single page web applications.

-## Where is the A-Frame feature roadmap?
+## Is there a feature roadmap?

 We user issues on the [A-Frame Github repo](https://github.com/aframevr/aframe/issues) to track feature requests and bugs.
 Please file new requests for things you'd to see, or bugs that you find!

-## What's the correct name?
-A-Frame, aframe, AFrame, A-Frame VR, aframevr?
+## Is it A-Frame or aframe or aframevr?

 We call it A-Frame.
 We express it in code and domains as aframe, as much as possible.
 Sometimes we cannot get "aframe", and we have to resort to "aframevr", which is more widely available.
 The site is at [aframe.io](http://aframe.io/), for example, but the GitHub organization is [github.com/aframevr](https://github.com/aframevr).
 We're not thrilled about this inconsistency, but it's something we accept begrudgingly.
 Sorry for any confusion!